Shirvanshahs: First line (861–1382)

-Starting with the Shirvanshah Manuchihr I (r.
+Starting with Shirvanshah Manuchihr I (r.
 1027–1034), their names became almost completely Persian instead of Arabic, such as Manuchihr, Qubad and Faridun.
-The family now preferred to use names from national Iranian history and also claimed to be descended from figures such as Bahram Gur (r.
+The family now preferred to use names from national Iranian history and also claimed to be descended from pre-Islamic, Sasanian-era figures such as Bahram Gur (r.
 420–438) or Khosrow I Anushirvan (r.
 531–579).
 The allure of a Sasanian heritage now outweighed memories of ancestry from the Banu Shayban.
-This process is comparable to how the original Arab Rawadid dynasty in Azerbaijan became Kurdish due to the Kurdish environment they lived in.
+This process is comparable to how the originally Arab Rawadid dynasty in Azerbaijan became Kurdish due to the Kurdish environment they lived in.